Bill-Weng/hello-world/README.md

 ```

-# when you get stuck
+# When you get stuck
 * 1
 * 2
 * 3